Investing Risks To Be Aware Of.

 This refers to the inability to pay as a payment falls due.
 Businesses suffer credit risk when their debtors don’t pay and result in bad debts.

 Individuals and companies have profiles that show their payment histories and likeliness to pay.

 Good or bad credit risk profiles drive your ability to do business or investments with another party or not.

-To see what your profile says about you, get your credit score with Experian, FREE FOREVER!
+To see what your profile says about you, get your free Experian Credit Score.

 It’s the risk that a counterparty that you’re doing business with fails.
 A simple example is with regards money that you might have in your current account.

 If a bank goes bust, you’re only protected by the Financial Services Compensation Scheme to the tune of £85,000.